“You are the ones we’ve been waiting for.”

 Talking about why students should be involved with MUN he said: “Whatever drives you—the ambition to be the best, the thrill of the stage, or the desire for a novel experience—MUN will indelibly mark you in ways you cannot even imagine.
 That I can promise.”

-At the end of the week, I’m going to be honest, I felt old and a bit past it – Maybe this had something to do with the last night.
-I had accompanied the students to an end of conference evening party and was ready for a boogie and a laugh, I had even bought a new top.
+At the end of the week, I’m going to be honest, I felt old and a bit past it – Maybe this had something to do with the event I attended on the last night – I had accompanied the students to an end of conference evening party and was ready for a boogie and a laugh, I had even bought a new top.
 Instead I sat in the dark at the back of the disco all night with the other teachers, sipping weak coffee, munching on a cold chapati and looking after the students’ bags and coats.

 But ultimately my experience of EAMUN was positive.
 I have faith in these students.
 I feel like this new generation coming though, the students I am lucky enough to be teaching, should make a change, can make a change and will make a change to the face of the world we live in, for the better.
 In short – they are the ones we’ve been waiting for.